 Nas and 50 Cent are both at the top.
 That’s not even a debate for me.

-And when I define greatness, I look at who moved everything forward while being the center of it.
+When I define greatness, I look at who moved everything forward while being the center of it.

 Nas is the foundation.
 50 Cent is the earthquake that shook it.

-And for me, when you combine impact, dominance, and lasting relevance 50 takes the title.
+Legends can rise fast.
+But to prove it over time is another game.
+And for me, when you combine impact, dominance, and lasting relevance, 50 takes the title.